gsagnol/picos/doc/tuto.rst

                   maximize F1 + F2
         such that
           ** One Source, Multiple Sinks **
-          Flow conservation in G from S to T1 with value:
-                   # variable F1:(1 x 1),continuous #
-          Flow conservation in G from S to T2 with value:
+          Flow conservation in G from S to T1 with value F1 Flow conservation in G from S to T2 with value F2
-                   # variable F2:(1 x 1),continuous #

         ---------------------
         The optimal flow F1 has value 2.0